Google Cloud integration

 parameters will be explained

 in the Containers permission to bucket storage output.
-Please read that documentation
+Please, read that documentation

 before using these parameters, as they require prior configuration.